 The toughest part of letting go is realising that the other person already did. – Unknown

 Going through a breakup is tough.
 Nobody said it would be easy.
-When you pour your heart into a relationship, giving your warmth and love, thinking about the bright future together, picturing a perfect wedding, lovely kids and happily ever after and then… it all blows up in seconds – it’s hard to comprehend.
-And the only thing that you are left with is your shattered heart all around you and a deep sense of frightening uncertainty.
+When you pour your heart into a relationship, giving your warmth and love, thinking about the bright future together, picturing a perfect wedding, beautiful kids and happily ever after and then… it all blows up in seconds – it’s hard to comprehend.
+And the only thing that you are left with is your shattered heart all around you and a profound sense of frightening uncertainty.
 And you have no idea what the future holds in its pockets for you.
 And you think that your heart will never be mended or capable of opening up, trusting and loving again.

-It’s especially hard when you are the one who really wanted this relationship to last and evolve and you never even thought about being with someone else… And then what?
+It’s especially hard when you are the one who wanted this relationship to last and evolve and you never even thought about being with someone else… And then what?
 Single again and open for new chasing games?
 It’s challenging to snap your fingers and just like that to stop loving that person.
 Unfortunately, it doesn’t work that way.

 It takes some time to ease and release pain.
 It takes courage to stand all alone and then to go out there and see that life has something better for you in store.